Workload challenge: funding for schools

 - investigate ways in which wider school organisational issues may affect workload in the 3 report areas

-- ensure that your research project is rigorous and robust
+- ensure that their research project is rigorous and robust

-- evaluate the impact of your project in the classroom and its effect on reducing teacher workload without compromising pupil outcomes
+- evaluate the impact of their project in the classroom and its effect on reducing teacher workload without compromising pupil outcomes

-- submit termly progress reports to show that your project is on track
+- submit termly progress reports to show that their project is on track

 - submit a detailed final research report including a project summary to be published on GOV.UK

-- share the findings of your research and make these available to other schools in your region and nationally
+- share the findings of their research and make these available to other schools in their region and nationally

 - participate in Department for Education and NCTL evaluation